ashishbindra2/workshop/docs/interview-questions/interview-theory.md

 - pass by value: Copy of the actual object is passed.
-- Pass by reference: Reference to the actual object is passed. but in python arguments are not passed by value or refrence but through "pass-by-assignment ot pass by object"
+- Pass by reference: Reference to the actual object is passed. but in python arguments are not passed by value or refrence but through "pass-by-assignment to pass by object"

 ## **Q3.
 Difference Between `pop()` and `remove()` in Python**